EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 supplied, the server location configured in the settings page is used.
 If no location is configured, an error is raised.

-### kaithem.sys

-#### kaithem.sys.shellex(cmd)

-Run a command in the system's native shell and return the output.

-#### kaithem.sys.shellexbg(cmd)

-Run a command in the system's native shell in the background and ignore the output and return codes.

-#### kaithem.sys.which(exe)

-Similar to the unix which command.
-Returns the path to the program that will be called for a given command in the command line, or None if there is no such program

 ### kaithem.users